 “The more I learn, the more I realize how much I don’t know.”
 That quote has been attributed to Albert Einstein, although I don’t know if he really said it.
 If so, perhaps it was a variation on a quote by Aristotle, “The more you know, the more you know you don’t know.”
 I don’t know if he really said that, either.
 If he did, he didn’t say it in English exactly that way.
-And then there is that famous quote I recently read (on the internet) from Abraham Lincoln: “Don’t believe everything you read on the internet.”
+And then there is that famous quote I read on the internet from Abraham Lincoln: “Don’t believe everything you read on the internet.”

 Recently I had the opportunity to just sit and listen to someone telling someone else what they know.
-It was interesting – some if it I knew myself; some things I did not know; and some of the things I used to know, but now I know differently.
+It was interesting – some of it I knew myself; some things I did not know; and some of the things I used to know, but now I know differently.
 Maybe this person will as well.
 The truth is, there are things I think I know today that I may find out tomorrow I didn’t really know, and now I know something else.

 Testing What I Know